 Let us first have a look at a brief comparison:

-• Scoring: The score ranges of Verbal and Quantitative sections at GRE are 130-170 in a one-point increment.
+The score ranges of the Verbal and Quantitative sections at the GRE are 130-170 in a one-point increment.
 This makes the total score range 260-340.
-Whereas, GMAT composite score range is 200-800 with a 10-point increment.
+Whereas the GMAT focus edition composite score range is 205-805 (in 10-point increments).
+Whereas the GRE Analytical Writing section is scored on a scale of 0 to 6, while GMAT Data Insights scores range from 60 to 90.

-Now, let’s have a look at all the portions of GRE vs GMAT in comparison.
+Now, let’s have a look at all the portions of the GRE vs GMAT in comparison.

 Verbal

-The GRE Verbal Reasoning portion consists of 2 sections.
-Each section has 20 multiple choice questions making a total of 40 questions.
-Participants get 30 minutes for each section.
+The GRE Verbal Reasoning portion consists of two sections, which have 27 multiple-choice questions.
+The first section has 12 questions, and the second consists of 15, making a total of 27 verbal questions; your time limit for answering these questions is 41 minutes.
 This portion focuses on reading comprehension, text completion, and sentence equivalence.

 On the other hand, the GMAT Verbal portion consists of one section only.
-The section consists of a total of 41 questions.
-Participants get 1 hour and 15 minutes to complete this portion.
+The section consists of a total of 23 questions.
+Participants get 45 minutes to complete this portion.
 This portion focuses on reading comprehension, critical reasoning, and sentence correction.

 Difficulty Level: The Verbal section of the GRE and the GMAT assess similar skills of the participants.
 However, the questions on the GRE Verbal are considered a little more challenging than those on the GMAT Verbal.